shellienguyen/happy-tails/README new.md

 There are certain feaures that we would love to add to make this application strong and complete.
 For instance we would like to add a tiered user system where a shelter employee could add and remove dogs from the database to stay in line with the actual shelter capacity.
 An even higher tiered shelter manager profile could have even further administration priviledges.
 This highest tier would be able to add and remove dogs, volunteers, and staff.
 That way if a new employee is fired/quits or a volunteer no longer lends their services the manager can remove those users allowing them to keep their database secure from unauthorized users.

 ## Tests
-To test this application you can run the server locally or navigate to the [Heroku Deployment](https://powerful-wave-29911.herokuapp.com/)  and test the functionality of the app.
-You can even check the raw json data by entering the endpoints: "/api/volunteer", "/api/canine", /api/demeanor/ and "/api/kennel" in your browser.
+To test this application you can run the server locally or navigate to the [Heroku Deployment](https://powerful-wave-29911.herokuapp.com/)  and test the functionality of the app as described in the [Description](#description) and [Usage](#usage) sections.

+You can check the raw json data by entering the endpoints: "/api/volunteer", "/api/canine", /api/demeanor/ and "/api/kennel" in your browser.
 You will then be able to cross-reference the raw data with the data presented in the happy tails tables.
 You can also add an additional endpoint containing the id of a certain data point to reference a single object( "/\<id number\>/" ). for instance "/api/canine/1" would return information about the dog with the id of 1.

+To test nodemailer notifications you can change the notification recieving email by entering your personal email into the "to:" section of the nodemailer configuration (canine-rotes line 22).
+This will allow you to receive notificaions to your email after activity has been updated.

 ## Questions
 For questions or concerns regarding this project or future collaborations please contact the authors via GitHub at: